 In the early to mid 1900s, the majority of books read by American children were the product of one man.

 His formula incorporated best practices for commercial success as well as writing.
-As sales of The Rover Boys slowed when the characters married, Stratemeyer decided that characters should never age.
-For promotion purposes, each book also started with a recap of prior books and ended with a preview of the next one.
-Stratemeyer also learned to release the first 3 books of a series at the same time to test its commercial viability.
+As sales of The Rover Boys slowed when the characters got married, Stratemeyer decided that characters should never age.
+For promotion purposes, each book started with a recap of prior books and ended with a preview of the next one.
+Stratemeyer also learned to release the first three books of a series at the same time to test its commercial viability.